BettyxMue/master-thesis-match-keys-datavant-attack/README.md

 # Token Escalation Attack on Datavant-Like Match Keys

-This repository contains the implementation of a **Escalation Attack** framework, developed as part of the master's thesis **"Record Linkage with Match Key Algorithms: Is it secure?"**.
+This repository contains the implementation of a **Escalation Attack** framework, developed as part of the master's thesis **"Record Linkage with Match Key Algorithms - Is it secure?"**.

 ## Overview